krobot-framework/krobot-docs/making-commands.md

 ## Command paths

 Let's talk about the command path syntax.
-It's the king of things that looks like that :
+It's the kind of things that looks like that :

 ```
 !command <required> [optional]
 ```

 What does this mean ?
 It is a way to describe the command and its arguments, including their type and if they are required.

-{% method %}

 ### Syntax